 BOOKS/ REVIEWS/ TRAVEL

 On wave-rich surf trips, we usually try to spend as many hours in the water as possible.
-After this, we’re too tired to do much other physical activities, and we want nothing else than to rest our spaghetti arms, and stimulate our sun-cooked brain.
+After this, we’re too tired to do many other physical activities, and we want nothing else than to rest our spaghetti arms and stimulate our sun-cooked brain.